tetsufmbio/taxontree/docs/README.md

 * **-mysql**

-Use a local MySQL database to retrieve required TaxOnTree data (See README for details).
+Use a local MySQL database to retrieve required TaxOnTree data (See details on Section [6.1](61-running-taxontree-without-internet-connection)).
 It works on all inputs.

 * **-numThreads Defalut: 1**